smroid/cedar-server/about.md

 These are interrelated, as items 2 and 3 together influence the number of star detections, which relates to item 1.

-Instead of exposing these knobs, Cedar-server instead provides a simple speed vs. accuracy knob with three settings:
+Instead of having these knobs, Cedar-server instead provides a simple speed vs. accuracy knob with three settings:

 * Balanced: Baseline values (see below) for desired number of stars and detection sigma are used.